tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/BigCommerce.md

-6. To access the Order Dashboard, click the ‘Order Dashboard’ button.
+### Manage your orders

-Order Dashboard:
+1. To access the Order Dashboard, click the ‘Order Dashboard’ button.

 ![](/assets/BigCommerce/Imagen11.png)